a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/scripts.md

 Scripts are made up of any number of `ScriptAction` class instances, which represents an instruction telling the script what to do when it reaches that particular segment.

 The best way to understand how the scripts all work is by looking at the existing scripts in the game.
-Each of the scripts currently in the game have their own page going into more detail on how they work and which script actions they use:
+Each of the scripts currently used in the game are explained [here](./scripts.md).

-`SimpleTextScript`,

 Understanding and creating scripts can be a bit difficult at first due to their more complex nature compared to the rest of the game engine, but they're one of those things where once it all "clicks", they becomes pretty trivial to work with.

-// TODO: Finish off with "Terminology" (flags, etc.) and some other base script stuff,
-// then make more pages for all the script actions and scripts
+## Resources

+When working with scripts

 ## Flags